innershell/wp-triage-algorithm-plugin/README.md

 3. And of course you can define different results depending on the results collected in the quiz

 # Changelog
+## Version 2.0
+- Added Dashboard functionality.

 ## Version 1.0
-- First public release of a triage algorithm
+- First public release of a triage algorithm.